Bridging Source Code and Bytecode for Smart Contract Vulnerability Detection via Dual-Perspective Cross-Modal Distillation: Method

 Let \( G_s^C \) and \( G_f^C \) denote the CSG and CFG of contract \( C \), respectively.
 The teacher model \( \mathcal{T} \) is first pretrained on \( G_s^C \) and kept frozen during distillation.
 The student model \( \mathcal{S} \), trained on \( G_f^C \), is supervised through a combination of global and local distillation objectives, both designed to align the semantic representations across modalities.

 \paragraph{Global Semantic Distillation Loss.}

-To capture holistic semantic alignment, we define a global distillation loss that directly minimizes the discrepancy between the final graph-level embeddings produced by the teacher and student models.
+To retain whole-graph alignment, we define a global distillation loss that directly minimizes the discrepancy between the final graph-level embeddings produced by the teacher and student models.
 Let \( \boldsymbol{g}_s \in \mathbb{R}^d \) and \( \boldsymbol{g}_f \in \mathbb{R}^d \) be the output features after graph pooling from the teacher and student, respectively.
 The global loss is defined as:

 \paragraph{Local Semantic Distillation Loss.}